Hong Kong Digital Entertainment Association Launched "Hong Kong Pavilion" in "Tokyo Game Show 2024"

 Selected Local Game Start-ups of HK Game Enhancement and Promotion Scheme Showcase Hong Kong's Creativity and Innovation in Gaming

 HONG KONG, Sept.
-26, 2024 /PRNewswire/ -- Organized by The Hong Kong Digital Entertainment Association (HKDEA) and primarily sponsored by the Cultural and Creative Industries Development Agency (CCIDA), as the lead sponsor, the "Hong Kong Game Enhancement and Promotion Scheme" (GEPS) set up the Hong Kong Pavilion again at the renowned Tokyo Game Show 2024 to be held on 26th to 29th October 2024 to facilitate 12 selected local game start-ups to showcase Hong Kong's diverse original games and innovative technologies to global industry peers and gaming enthusiasts.
-The selected start-ups will present their latest dedicated games supported by GEPS, seizing opportunities for collaboration with international stakeholders and expanding business opportunities.
+27, 2024 /PRNewswire/ -- Organized by The Hong Kong Digital Entertainment Association and primarily sponsored by the Cultural and Creative Industries Development Agency, the "Hong Kong Game Enhancement and Promotion Scheme" set up the Hong Kong Pavilion again at the renowned Tokyo Game Show 2024 to be held on 26th to 29th October 2024 to facilitate 12 selected local game start-ups to showcase Hong Kong's diverse original games and innovative technologies to global industry peers and gaming enthusiasts.

 Selected Local Game Start-ups Participating in the 4th GEPS